wrightben/codeeval/Robot Movements (JavaScript).md

 getPaths( gridSize, debug )

 * gridSize(int): Arbitrarily large square
-* prune(int): Prune when: currentPath length < prune
-* debug[ (true|false), (true|false) ]: Print the paths as they’re found, Show Pruning
+* debug[ (true|false), (true|false) ]: Print the paths as they’re found

 <br />

-I'm leveraging previous experience when I shift from a grid metaphor (an array of arrays) into a linear metaphor (a single array) to create a space for my robot.

-My first solution let the robot generate random paths along contiguous squares up to some limit.
-In other words, in each turn, the computer started at square 1, and then selected contiguous squares that it hadn't selected before *in that turn*.
+####2010

+My original solution let the "robot" wander randomly from square 1 every iteration.
+If the path it wandered ended up being successful, it counted it.
+An upper limit of only 1500 gives the robot enough chances to find all 184 successful paths.

 I chose a limit of 1500 for a 4x4 grid, which I now realize was a good approximation for the sum of valid + invalid paths ≈ 1087.
-My second solution records the results of prior turns.